 This is a handy feature and can make your camera better at working in more challenging environments, such as near waterfalls, humid places, etc. You would still need to be careful when changing your lens, but it definitely helps.

 Is this necessary?
 These features are great but sometimes you have to pay for it.
 The dust protection may help prevent dust getting into the lens and on your sensor.
 And having some water residence may mean your camera is less likely to break, say if it starts raining.

 I hope this gives you some idea about the different features of DSLR cameras.
-Do you have any thoughts?
-Please leave a comment below.

 Other posts you may like: